Stetchy0/ProjectPentalogy/Characters/Catherine.md

   - crusader-runaway
   - pre-story
 ---
 Member of the resistance, friend of [[Charlotte Corday]].
 She was an undercover trainee for the [[Black Crusaders]] who smuggled food and supplied to her rebel comrades.
 After being caught, she lost an eye, and was tasked to capture the fugitive [[Chrys|Chrysanthemum]] Corday.
 She supposedly has not reported to the crusaders since, and has grown a reputation of being an impressive blacksmith.

+She was born in [[!
+Farther Earth|farther earth]].